Complete Seller Guide

 Long Pond Area (02360)

 Properties near one of Plymouth's largest ponds.
 Waterfront commands premium pricing.
-Older septic systems common, some deed restrictions near conservation land.
+Older septic systems common.

 Working with the Right Agent